Quantum Clarity LLC · HELIOS Project · March 2026

 Voltage hysteresis

-Path dependence in charge/discharge curves is consistent with the system toggling between two competing electronic basins.
+Path dependence in charge/discharge curves is consistent with the system toggling between competing electronic basins — the Regime 1 signature.

 Rate sensitivity

-A bifurcation threshold crossed by thermal or mechanical fluctuations would create strong sensitivity to cycling rate and temperature.
+A bifurcation threshold crossed by thermal or mechanical fluctuations would create strong sensitivity to cycling rate and temperature, independent of ionic transport limitations.

 Crack formation

-Electronic bifurcation under local strain is consistent with particle cracking concentrated at mid-charge — the known failure window.
+Electronic instability under local strain is consistent with particle cracking concentrated at mid-charge — the known failure window for Ni-rich chemistries.

 Why Co and Mn help

-This is the first direct computational demonstration that Co and Mn suppress the instability through different electronic mechanisms — not a single stabilisation pathway.
+First direct computational demonstration that Co and Mn suppress the instability through mechanistically distinct electronic pathways — orbital branch removal vs ambiguity resolution.

 The distortion threshold insight: The amplitude ladder experiment shows the Ni landscape first stabilises under small distortions before bifurcating at larger ones.
-This establishes a critical threshold — the instability is not inevitable, it is triggered.
-Small perturbations in real cells (strain, Li ordering, thermal fluctuations) near this threshold could push the system across the boundary.
+The instability is not inevitable — it is triggered at a specific perturbation amplitude.
+Small perturbations near this threshold in real cells could push the system across the electronic boundary without it being detectable by conventional diagnostics.

-The four confirmed systems define a mechanism-class framework that converts the pipeline from an empirical screen into an electronically-informed one.
-Candidate dopants can be assigned a predicted class before simulation based on d-electron count and ligand-field logic.
+The confirmed systems define a mechanism-class framework.
+Candidate dopants can be assigned a predicted electronic regime before simulation based on d-electron count and ligand-field logic.
+The prediction is testable, the mechanism is traceable, and the result is a design rule rather than a single data point.

 Mechanism classes